Classification of Students

 - If a “C” or higher is earned on the exam, the student will have successfully completed the course and will not be allowed to attend any further class sessions.

 - The grade received on the challenge exam will appear on the official transcript and will count in the GPA computation.

 - If the grade earned is less than a “C,” the student has the choice of accepting the exam grade or continuing to attend the class to try to improve the grade.

 - Students will not be allowed to drop or receive a refund for any courses that are challenged.

 For a complete list of courses that may be challenged, see the Challenge Exams table.

 Specific MCC academic programs and financial aid limit the number of times a course may be repeated.
 Where the requirements of those programs are more stringent, they supersede this procedure.
-Exceptions to the following course repeat limits require the written approval of the chief academic officer.
+Exceptions to the following course repeat limits require the written approval of the Dean of Instruction.

 A student may repeat the following courses up to one time after the initial attempt:

 - Courses with the most current grade of B, C, D, or F.